 Core Committee representative: Stacy Grooters

-The purpose of the Awards Committee is to oversee all awards and recognition programs of the organization and to receive and review suggestions for new or expanded forms of awards and recognition.
+The purpose of the Awards and Recognition Committee is to oversee all awards and recognition programs of the organization and to receive and review suggestions for new or expanded forms of awards and recognition.
 The following awards and recognition programs are in the purview of this committee:

 - Bob Pierlioni Spirit of POD Award Subcommittee: Mathew Ouellett